Skip to Content

 • Initial appearance: Shortly after arrest, you appear before a magistrate judge who lets you know your rights and the charge you face.

-• Bond conditions: The court often sets bond and rules you must follow before your case ends, such as travel limits or regular testing.
+• Bond conditions: The court often sets a bond and rules you must follow before your case ends, such as travel limits or regular testing.
 These may differ between counties.

 • Case review: Prosecutors gather and review the evidence.
 Your drug crime lawyer in Kerrville can begin looking for legal and factual issues in the government’s case.